TwinBee: Ports

 TwinBee was later ported to MSX and the Family Computer.
 The Famicom version was re-released only in Japan under the Famicom Mini label for the Game Boy Advance.

 This game was officially released for the first time outside Japan as part of the Konami Classics Series: Arcade Hits for the Nintendo DS in March 2007, under the name RainbowBell in North America, although the TwinBee name was restored for the European release.

 TwinBee was released in Japan on August 10, 2011, and in other regions on September 22 for the Nintendo 3DS as a part of the 3D Classics series.
 This release was featured (amongst other games from the Nintendo Entertainment System and Super NES) to be released for the 3DS on a tech demo called Classic Games at E3 2010.

 The arcade version of TwinBee was made available on Microsoft's Game Room service for its Xbox 360 console and for Windows-based PCs on December 1, 2010.

-Also, the MSX version was re-released for Windows' Project EGG on August 19, 2014.
+The MSX version was re-released for Windows via Project EGG by D4 Enterprise on August 19, 2014.

 Hamster Corporation released the game as part of their Arcade Archives series for the PlayStation 4 in 2015 and for the Nintendo Switch in 2019.

 The Famicom port was re-released via the Nintendo Classics service in November 2018 worldwide, with an SP version titled TwinBee: A Second Helping of Donburi Island! released in June 2019.